 Join the Port of Los Angeles in celebrating Lunar New Year on the LA Waterfront.
 This free cultural festival offers free parking and free admission, with live entertainment, arts and crafts, face painting, and more.

-Golden Dragon Parade & Chinese New Year Festival at Chinatown Central Plaza, Los Angeles (Feb.
-1)
+Golden Dragon New Year Parade, Chinatown Central Plaza, Los Angeles (Jan.
+28)

 For over a hundred years, people have gathered in the streets of Los Angeles’ Chinatown to celebrate Chinese New Year and enjoy the Golden Dragon Parade, a tradition for the past 120 years.
 The parade includes beautiful floats, marching bands, government officials, various dignitaries, entertainers, local business leaders and cultural groups.